MicrosoftDocs/learn/learn-pr/github/github-actions-packages/includes/2b-publish-using-workflow.md

 For more information on storing and managing Docker images in the GitHub Container Registry, check out [Pushing and pulling Docker images](https://docs.github.com/en/packages/guides/pushing-and-pulling-docker-images).

-In the next unit, we'll use GitHub Actions to build a container image, and publish it into GitHub Packages.
+In the next unit, you will use GitHub Actions to build a container image and publish it to GitHub Packages.